-As we are all aware, at the moment the UK is in lockdown, which limits people’s movements and means that in most circumstances the only people who should be in a home are those who permanently live there.
-However, there are certain circumstances where inviting someone else into your home is unavoidable, such as if you have an electrical or plumbing problem that cannot wait until restrictions are eased.
+As we are all aware, much of the UK has returned to lockdown, which limits people’s movements and means that in most circumstances the only people who should be in a home are those who permanently live there.
+However, there are certain circumstances where inviting someone else into your home is unavoidable, such as if you have an electrical or plumbing problem.

 Many Buy With Confidence members are available to help with these situations, although at this time it is not possible for us to detail which Buy With Confidence businesses are still taking work, or which types of work they are accepting.
-Although the government is encouraging as many people to return to work as possible, many businesses are still either not operating at all or only able to provide a limited service.
+Although the government is encouraging as many people to keep working as possible, many small businesses are either not operating (for example because workers need to self isolate, or because the law has directed their premises to close) or are only providing a limited service (such as solely taking on emergency work).

 To find Buy With Confidence member businesses, all of whom have been vetted and approved by Trading Standards, CLICK HERE